 Figure 1 - Network 2030 principles, requirements and architecture(s)

-“Simplicity: Keep it as simple as possible, but not simpler” - principle
+Simplicity

-In current Networking technologies, the service complexity belongs at the edges, and the IP layer of the Internet remains as simple as possible.
-Network 2030 would represent a transition from network devices to network functions and network virtual functions where complexity belongs to the new infrastructure (connectivity, compute, storage) functions.
+Network 2030 would represent a transition from monolithic network devices to virtualized network functions .

-With the proliferation of virtualization, networks will consist of virtualized and non-virtualized components.
-As a result Network2030 will be more complex.
+With the proliferation of virtualization, networks will consist of large number of virtualized and non-virtualized component which makes theNetwork2030 complex.
 Complex systems are generally less reliable and less flexible.
 The Architectural Component Proportionality Law [RFC3439] states that the complexity / simplicity of an architecture is proportional/ invers proportional to its number of components.
 As such in order to increase the reliability or flexibility one way would be to reduce the number of components in a service delivery path (i.e. a service chain or a protocol path or a software/virtual path).

 Complex service /networking problems sometimes would need decomposition in a set of less complex problems first each requiring simpler solutions and as such multi-facets Network 2030 architecture will be providing non‐trivial functionality in many respects.